tpetricek/Research.TypeProviders/pldi-2016/edits.md

 > p.
 10: Dangling reference after "(standard) ML".

 Fixed.

-> (...) capitalization of field names changes

-Added clarification in the "Implementation" section with a forward reference in Section 2.

 > (...) could use soe extra reminders about the details of the F# libraries.
 > The behavior of Option.iter deserves a more complete explanation